 Epidemiologic surveillance examines absences of 5 or more consecutive workdays (also referred to as "5-day absences").
 This absence threshold is based on DOE Order 440.1, which requires contractor management to notify Occupational Medicine when a worker has been absent for 5 or more consecutive workdays.
 If an absence on a Friday continues through Tuesday, the length of that absence includes the weekend.
 All injuries and illnesses due to a work-related incident also must be reported.
-Non-occupational illnesses and injuries that involve absences of fewer than 5 days do not routinely require a medical clearance for return to work and are therefore excluded from these analyses.
+Non-occupational illnesses and injuries that involve absences of fewer than 5 days do not routinely require a medical clearance for return to work and therefore are excluded from these analyses.

 Specific absences of 5 or more consecutive workdays that were not the result of an injury or illness were excluded.
-These include 17 women with 18 reported absences due to maternity leave and 1 female worker and 2 male workers with reported absences due to elective surgical procedures not related to the treatment of an illness or injury.
+These include nine women with nine reported absences due to maternity leave and three female and two male workers with reported absences due to elective surgical procedures not related to the treatment of an illness or injury.